ianawilson/BbQuick/README.md

 - Need a way to figure out if a person is logged in or not (don't try to scrape if they aren't!)
     - check
-- Bb login in popup if user isn't logged in already
 - proper try/except blocks for BeautifulSoup so that we don't get totally useless 500 errors
     - return json with 'error' key, find a way to deal with this / display in extension
-- ability to hide resources you are done with
-- ability to insert your own resources

 Requirements